-Using a quick and easy marinade, Cuban Mojo Chicken is tender and juicy, every bite having a complex flavor of herbs, citrus, and spices.
+My recipe for Cuban Mojo Chicken is tender and juicy, every bite having a complex flavor of herbs, citrus, and spices.
 The citrus caramelizing on the grill makes the skin crispy while keeping the meat mouthwateringly delicious.
-This Mojo Sauce is perfect with chicken, pork, and seafood, it has a complex depth of flavor that works great with the smoke from the fire.
+It is equally delicious roasted whole in the oven with roasted halves of oranges to squeeze over the top at the end.
+My Mojo Marinade recipe is simple and delicious, perfect for mojo chicken, pork, and seafood.
+It has a complex depth of flavor that works great with the smoke from the fire.

 - 1 Teaspoon Salt